carlesconesa34/starbucks-data-analysis/README.md

 All analytical outputs — including charts, tables, and summary reports — are saved in the `report/` directory after running the pipeline.

-Key areas of analysis may include:
+Key areas of analysis may include sales trends and customer segmentation insights.

-- Sales trends
-- Customer segmentation insights
-- Geographic distribution of stores

 ---